 - Approximately 26% of the service requests were for transactions that could potentially be moved to an online digital process.

 So, over half of the demand for customer service on this channel could potentially be avoided totally.
 Using machine learning we then went on to identify some of the key reasons for non-first-time resolution and failures to action customer commitments.
 Good customer service is expensive to provide, requiring skilled agents.
 But even if only 10% of this volume could be avoided, this represents a significant opportunity for cost reduction, whilst in parallel improving customer service.

 Another customer had an outsourced service centre, just reading and categorising complaints into different categories.
 The service level agreement required this to be done within three days.
 This introduced delay into the process of resolving the complaint.
 Our resolution removed the need for the outsourced process (at a significant cost reduction), improved coding accuracy and meant that complaints were handled quicker with improved root cause analysis.

-I will be exploring these ideas in more detail in my next webinar: Using Voice of Customer to deliver exceptional customer experience on December 6th.
+I will be exploring these ideas in more detail in my webinar Using text analytics to deliver exceptional customer experience on 14 March.
 I hope that some of you may join me then.